Best 9mm Self-Defense Ammo 2026: Top 7 Hollow Points Ranked (Federal HST, Speer Gold Dot, Hornady) header image

 124 Grain (NATO Standard)

 The 9mm was designed around the 124-125gr bullet (the NATO M882 ball round is 124gr).
 This weight offers the best balance of velocity, energy, and penetration for defensive use.
-Federal HST 124gr, Speer Gold Dot 124gr, and Federal Punch 124gr all deliver excellent performance.
-Most versatile weight class — works well from any barrel length.
+Federal HST 124gr and Speer Gold Dot 124gr deliver excellent performance at this weight.
+Most versatile weight class: works well from any barrel length.

 147 Grain